Asymmetry After Deep Plane Facelift

 Yes.
 Some asymmetry is normal and expected during healing — swelling rarely resolves evenly on both sides.
 Most cases resolve by 3–6 months.
 All human faces are naturally asymmetric.
 True permanent asymmetry requiring revision is uncommon (<2–3%) and only evaluated after 12 months when swelling is fully gone.

-Source: DeepPlane.com
+Source: DeepPlane.com · Reviewed

 Facial asymmetry after a deep plane facelift is one of the most frequently reported patient concerns — and also one of the least understood.
 The majority of cases are temporary, caused entirely by uneven post-operative swelling, not by a surgical error.
 Understanding the difference between expected healing asymmetry and true persistent asymmetry is essential for realistic expectations and avoiding premature worry.

-- •Swelling is the most common cause of post-facelift asymmetry
+- Swelling is the most common cause of post-facelift asymmetry

-- •Most asymmetry resolves completely by 3–6 months
+- Most asymmetry resolves completely by 3–6 months

-- •True persistent asymmetry requiring revision is rare (<2–3%)
+- True persistent asymmetry requiring revision is rare (<2–3%)

-Asymmetry after a deep plane facelift is extremely common in the weeks and months following surgery — but it is almost always temporary.
+Asymmetry after a deep plane facelift is extremely common in the weeks and months following surgery — but it is almost always temporary[4].
 The body heals differently on each side, and post-operative swelling is the primary culprit.
 Understanding the timeline helps patients distinguish normal healing from a genuine complication that warrants follow-up.
-The full recovery timeline for a deep plane facelift spans 12 months, and symmetry often continues improving throughout that entire period.
+The full recovery timeline for a the deep plane method spans 12 months, and symmetry often continues improving throughout that entire period.

 Temporary vs. Persistent Asymmetry: What's the Difference?